Itamichan/CG_photography/testing/testing.md

 #### Identified problems:

 * Some users didn't realise that the individual portfolios (with the name of the couple on them) were clickable.
 The users were using the page in desktop view.
-For desktop view the portfolio image has `:hover {transform: scale(1.05)}` as property.
+For desktop view the portfolio images have `:hover {transform: scale(1.05)}` as a property.
     * The identified problem will be addressed in a future release.

 ## Google Analytics

 In order to address issue #7, Google Analytics plugin was added to the project before the live link was shared with #peer-code-review and other users.

-Google Analytics is a great tool to get more information about what devices/ browsers users are using.
+Google Analytics serves as a good tool to receive more information about what devices/ browsers users are using.

 This information can be used for future prioritization of features implementation.